openmrs/openmrs-module-calculation/README.md

 openmrs-module-calculation
 ==========================

-A framework for calculating clinical rules in OpenMRS and making them available for other modul
+A framework for calculating clinical rules in OpenMRS and making them available for other modules